Kosyakino

 Kosyakino (Косякино) is a rural locality (a selo) and the administrative centre of Kosyakinsky Selsoviet, Kizlyarsky District, Republic of Dagestan, Russia.
 The population was 1,445 as of 2010.
-There are 14 streets.
+There are 14 streets in this rural locality.

 Geography

 Kosyakino is located 8 km northwest of Kizlyar (the district's administrative centre) by road.
 Vperyod and Pervomayskoye are the nearest rural localities.

 Nationalities

 Avars, Dargins, Russians, Laks, Kumyks, Azerbaijanis and Lezgins live there.